whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

    2. Update the cluster centers with the observations assigned in previous step.

       ​	$$ \mu_j = \frac{1}{n_j} \sum_{x_i \in C( z_j)} x_i $$

 Because the k-means objective function is not convex, we are never guaranteed to find the global optimum.
 K-means will converge to a local optimum and, as any iterative optimization of a non-convex  function, the value we converge to will depend on the initial values of the cluster centres.
-This gives rise to k-means++, which is the same as k-means, but with a smart cluster initialisation.
+This gives rise to **k-means++**, which is the same as k-means, but with a smart cluster initialisation.

 The algorithm for cluster center initialisation is as follows: